Nabil-Miri/Nabil-Miri/README.md

 - **BMW Group** – *Robotics Engineering Intern, Munich*
   *Apr 2024 – Sep 2024*
-  Designed cloud-based solutions for the UR10e robotic arm, automated deployment, and improved modularity in ROS2 environments.
+  Developed and deployed connectivity features for the UR10e robotic arm using ROS2 and Python, leveraging Azure services for scalable configuration management.
+Designed CI/CD pipelines with Docker Compose to automate testing, deployment, and code quality, while troubleshooting ROS2 and Python issues in an Agile Scrum environment.
 ---
 ## 🎓 Education